Skip to main content

 chainloop trace init installs lightweight hooks into both Git and Claude Code that work together:

-After the push, the session data in .git/chainloop-trace/ is cleaned up automatically.
+After the push, the local session data is cleaned up automatically.
 The attestation lives in Chainloop, tied to your project and workflow.

 AI Coding Session